emilwidlund/framer-form/documentation/Model.md

 - `scaleX` - Number - Specifies the model scaleX.
 Default is 1.
 - `scaleY` - Number - Specifies the model scaleY.
 Default is 1.
 - `scaleZ` - Number - Specifies the model scaleZ.
 Default is 1.
+- `parent` - Object - Specifies the model parent.
+Default is ´null´.
+- `visible` - Bool - Specifies if the model should render or not.
+Default is ´true´.
+- `animation` - Number - Specifies the model animation clip to play.
+Default is 1.
+- `children` - Array - Get the child objects.
+- `states` - Object - The model states.
+- `size` - Object - Get the model size.

 #### Example: Updating using the Animation Loop
 If you want to continuously update the rotationY or any other property on your model, you can use the animationLoop.